- Communities of Practice

 Live Case 1: Matching Agendas, Ideas and Expectations in Ede

 In these beginning stages of the Living Lab process, Living Lab Ede is involved in what might be summarized as a matching process.
 That is, how do we internally match our ideas, expectations and hopes in order to develop a set of concrete activities around our three Communities of Practice: sustainable food systems, ecosystem services and rural business models?

 Through a so-called ‘menu approach’, the EPA aims to challenge rural businesses to improve their ecosystem service performances and to align rural business model-specific supply with (partly) location-specific demand for ecosystems services in more customised and stimulating ways.
 It is expected that this active stakeholder involvement and consultation will also mobilize interest and commitment for the cross-sectoral cooperation workshop anticipated as part of ROBUST’s future activities.
 Yet, also the latter assumes continuous matching efforts through necessary synchronizing with ongoing municipal policy making.
-With that in mind, various matching options are currently being inventoried.
+With that in mind, we are currently inventorying various matching options.